Great snipe: Behaviour and ecology

 The birds are noted for their fast, non-stop flying capabilities over huge distances.
 They can fly up to 97 kph, with researchers finding little evidence of wind assistance.
 Some have been recorded to fly non-stop for 84 hours over 6,760 km at altitudes up to 8700 metres.
 Their wings are not especially aerodynamic, lacking pointed tips, and they typically do not stop to feed despite having opportunities.
 The birds instead rely on stores of fat.

 At dusk during the breeding season, the males display at a lek (arena), standing erect with chest puffed and tail fanned out.
 They may jump into the air, and will produce a variety of rattles, clicks, buzzes and whistles while displaying.
 Three to four eggs are laid in a well-hidden nest on the ground.

-These birds forage in soft mud, probing or picking up food by sight.
+Great snipe forage in soft mud in dense vegetation, though usually in drier habitats than common snipe; they feed by probing or picking up food by sight.
 They mainly eat insects and earthworms, and occasional plant material.
 They are difficult to see, being well camouflaged in their habitat.
 When flushed from cover, they fly straight for a considerable distance before dropping back into vegetation.

 Migration

-In their seasonal migrations between Sweden and sub-Saharan Africa, great snipes make non-stop flights of 4,000–7,000 km, lasting 60–90 h.
-During these flights, great snipes repeatedly changed altitudes around dawn and dusk, between average cruising heights about 2,000 m (above sea level) at night and around 4,000 m during daytime.
+In their seasonal migrations between Sweden and sub-Saharan Africa, great snipe make non-stop flights of 4,000–7,000 km, lasting 60–90 h.
+During these flights, great snipe repeatedly changed altitudes around dawn and dusk, between average cruising heights about 2,000 m (above sea level) at night and around 4,000 m during daytime.
 Most birds regularly flew at 6,000 m and one bird reached 8,700 m, possibly the highest altitude ever recorded for a migrating bird.